r-arvind/sleek/README.md

 Then restart your webserver if it was previously running.

+Visit https://r-arvind.github.io/sleek to get to know the various components that'll make your website look awesome!
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/nithinr07/sleek.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.